jkoether/Terrain_Trails/README.md

 * resolution - 10 or 30, for 10/30 meter resolution DEM.
 * dem_offset - offset DEM relative to OSM data to account for shifts in data
 * downsample_factor - integer factor to reduce resolution of terrain surface, needed for larger models.
 1mm resolution is reasonable minimum.
-* map_only - stop after generating map to review (no boolean ops), recomend to do this first until all desired features look correct so it doesn't get hung up on the boolean operations for hours.
+* map_only - stop after generating map to review (no boolean ops), recomend to do this first until all desired features look correct so you can iterate through changes in your input deck quicker

+# January 2022 Updates:
+The function has been significantly updated to streamline the path creation and boolean ops and is more flexible.
+All of the path lines are now inflated using shapely, with a lot of boolean operation done using shapely polygons rather than the 3D meshes.
+The function will now process inputs with no roads, waterways or waterbodies, and footpath can be input as a gpx file in which case no footpaths are read from OSM.
+Mesh boolean ops are all performed in Blender now, and with the other changes the function usually runs in a few minutes, rather than hours.
+The paths now include some smoothing and the buffer function is used to elimintate sections that are too small or thin to print, although there is still some room for improvement here.